michaelbrewer/aws-lambda-events/docs/mq.md

 # Amazon MQ

-Amazon MQ is a managed message broker service for Apache ActiveMQ and RabbitMQ.
+Amazon MQ is a managed message broker service for Apache ActiveMQ and RabbitMQ, invokes the function synchronously

 ## Input

-ActiveMQ
+### ActiveMQ

 ```json
 {